 Landing pages are a cornerstone of online marketing, but sometimes even large companies forget how to build effective landing pages.

 Stockmann is the best known and most prestigious department store in Finland.
-They’ve been around for 125 years and their special sale is an event people wait almost religiously.
+They’ve been around since 1862 and their special sale is an event people wait almost religiously.

 Their marketing is usually really good, but the other day I stumbled onto their opt-in email list landing page.
 All the three basic elements of an effective landing page were wrong.